ammaar8/temperature-monitor/README.md

 ```
 ```
 CREATE TABLE dht_data (
-  created_on serial not null,
+  reading_id serial not null,
-  logged_on timestamptz not null, temperature numeric(4,2) not null, humidity numeric(4,2) not null
+  created_on timestamptz not null, temperature numeric(4,2) not null, humidity numeric(4,2) not null
 );